TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep2.md

 22. IoT Edge;

-Buold on top of IoT Hub and it Analyzes Data on end-users devices.
+Build on top of IoT Hub and it Analyzes Data on end-users devices.

 23. Azure Time Series Insight;

 is designed for ad hoc data exploration and operational analysis allowing you to uncover hidden trends, spotting anomalies, and conduct root-cause analysis.
 Won't be supported from 2025 by Microsoft.

 24. **DDoS Protection Basic** and **DDoS Protection Standard**(Real time attack metrics & diagnostics via Azure monitor plus post attack reports).
 [Read more](https://azure.microsoft.com/en-in/blog/azure-ddos-protection-for-virtual-networks-generally-available/)

+25. Point-to-site connection;

+- Connection between Azure virtual network and workstation (IT admins) using VPN Gateway and you'll need to install VPN client

+26. Site-to-Site connection;

+- Connection between Azure virtual network and on-premise networks using VPN gateway.
+- On-premise network should have a VPN device with IP adress and Internet gateway(routable over the internet).